TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TyposcriptSyntax/TypoScriptTemplates/Constants.rst

 .. include:: ../../Includes.txt

-.. _constants:
+.. _typoscript-syntax-constants:

 Constants
 ^^^^^^^^^

-.. _what-are-constants:
+.. _typoscript-syntax-what-are-constants:

 What are constants?
 """""""""""""""""""

 Constants are values defined in the "Constants" field of a template.
-They follow the :ref:`syntax of ordinary TypoScript <syntax>` and are case sensitive!
+They follow the :ref:`syntax of ordinary TypoScript <typoscript-syntax-syntax>` and are case sensitive!
 They are used to manage *in a single place* values, which are later used in *several places*.